troymessina/EnergyEnvironmentLab/experiments/02_newtons2nd.md

 2. Sketch a graph of velocity vs. time for a low friction cart that is moving down an incline.
 3. On the same graph as question #2, sketch a graph of velocity vs time for a cart that is about twice as heavy and is moving on the same incline as the cart in question #2.
 	* You are welcome to test your prediction if you'd like.
 4. Sketch a graph of velocity vs. time for a cart moving on a horizontal track being pulled by a weight that is connected by a string over a pulley.
-(See the sketch in Part III.)
+(See [](#fig:lab2:cartpull).)
 5. Sketch a graph of velocity vs. time for the same cart with extra mass attached (so the total mass of the cart and added mass is about twice the mass of the cart alone).
 The cart with extra mass is being pulled by the same weight as in question #4.
 Put the sketch on the same graph as question #4.

 ## Procedure

 There are two situations.
-The first involves an inclined track (part I below), and the second involves a level track with a hanging mass pulling the cart (part II below.)
-In both exercises below, mass will be added to the low‐friction cart for an additional trial.
+The first involves an inclined track ([Part 1](#sec:lab2:part1)), and the second involves a level track with a hanging mass pulling the cart ([Part 2](#sec:lab2:part2)) In both exercises below, mass will be added to the low‐friction cart for an additional trial.

+(sec:lab2:part1)=
 ### Part 1: inclined track, cart

 Use a low friction PASCO cart – not the battery toy car.
 Put a wood block under the aluminum track to make the incline.